 Sony Shows Some PlayStation 4 RPGs at ChinaJoy

 The ChinaJoy expo runs this week in Shanghai, China, where Sony held a pre-event press conference to showcase some Chinese-developed games coming to PlayStation 4 as part of its PlayStation China Hero Project initiative.
-The first news is that miHoYo’s Genshin Impact, which was recently announced for iOS, Android, and Nintendo Switch, is also coming to PlayStation 4.
+The first news is that miHoYo’s Genshin Impact, which was recently announced for iOS, Android, and PC, is also coming to PlayStation 4.
 The game is an open-world action RPG and set to be released worldwide in 2020.

 Also featuring was ThinkingStars’ cyberpunk action RPG ANNO: Mutationem.
 The game is set in a future metropolis sometime after a catastrophic event and incorporates parts of the SCP Foundation open-source setting.
 Meanwhile, F.I.S.T. is a Metroidvania from TiGames that stars a rabbit with a large mechanical arm on his back.
 The game takes place in a dieselpunk world, with players fighting against an army of robots.
 Neither release dates nor regions have been announced for either game.